rsaryev/talk-codebase/README.md

-## talk-codebase
+# talk-codebase
 [![Node.js Package](https://github.com/rsaryev/talk-codebase/actions/workflows/python-publish.yml/badge.svg)](https://github.com/rsaryev/talk-codebase/actions/workflows/python-publish.yml)

-* Simple configuration in just a couple of clicks
-* Talk-codebase is a tool that allows you to converse with your codebase using LLMs (Large Language Models) to answer your queries.
-* It supports offline code processing using LlamaCpp and [GPT4All](https://github.com/nomic-ai/gpt4all) without sharing your code with third parties, or you can use OpenAI if privacy is not a concern for you.
-* Talk-codebase is still under development, but it is a tool that can help you to improve your code.
-It is only recommended for educational purposes and not for production use.
+Talk-codebase is a tool that allows you to converse with your codebase using Large Language Models (LLMs) to answer your queries.
+It supports offline code processing using LlamaCpp and [GPT4All](https://github.com/nomic-ai/gpt4all) without sharing your code with third parties, or you can use OpenAI if privacy is not a concern for you.
+Please note that talk-codebase is still under development and is recommended for educational purposes, not for production use.

 <p align="center">
   <img src="https://github.com/rsaryev/talk-codebase/assets/70219513/b5d338f9-14a5-417b-9690-83f5cd66facf" width="800" alt="chat">